Bagram Airfield: 21st century

-During the US-led invasion of Afghanistan, the base was secured by a team from the United Kingdom's Special Boat Service.
-By early December 2001 troops from the 10th Mountain Division shared the base with Special Operations Command officers from MacDill Air Force Base in Florida, Paratroopers of the 82nd Airborne Division from Fort Bragg, and a small communications team consisting of personnel from the 269th Signal Company, 11th Signal Brigade out of Fort Huachuca.
+During the U.S.-led invasion of Afghanistan, the base was secured by a team from the United Kingdom's Special Boat Service.
+By early December 2001, U.S. troops from the 10th Mountain Division shared the base with Special Operations Command officers from MacDill Air Force Base in Florida, Paratroopers of the 82nd Airborne Division from Fort Bragg, and a small communications team consisting of personnel from the 269th Signal Company, 11th Signal Brigade from Fort Huachuca.
 The British force consisted of B and C Companies from 40 Commando, Royal Marines.
 As of mid-December 2001 more than 300 U.S. troops, mainly with the 10th Mountain Division, were providing force protection at Bagram.
 The troops patrolled the base perimeter, guarded the front gate, and cleared the runway of explosive ordnance.
 As of early January 2002, the number of 10th Mountain Division troops had grown to about 400 soldiers.

 There were numerous dining facilities at Bagram Airfield.
 Troops and civilians had various dining options that included Pizza Hut, Subway, an Afghan restaurant, as well as Green Beans coffee shops.

 In late January 2002, there were somewhere around 4,000 U.S. troops in Afghanistan, of which about 3,000 were at Kandahar International Airport, and about 500 were stationed at Bagram.
-The runway began to be repaired by US, Italian, and Polish military personnel.
+The runway began to be repaired by U.S., Italian, and Polish military personnel.
 By mid-June 2002, Bagram Airfield was serving as home to more than 7,000 U.S. and other armed services.
 Numerous tent areas housed the troops based there, including one named Viper City.
 It was reported that "Bagram came under daily rocket attack" in 2002 even though most of these attacks went unreported by the press.
 Landmines were also a serious concern in and around Bagram Airfield.

-By late 2003 B-huts, 18 by 36 ft structures made of plywood designed to hold eight troops, were replacing the standard shelter option for troops.
+By late 2003, B-huts, 18 by 36 ft structures made of plywood designed to hold eight troops, were replacing the standard shelter option for troops.
 There were several hundred, with plans to build close to 800 of them.
 The plans were to have nearly 1,200 structures built by 2006, but completion of the project was expected much earlier; possibly by July 2004.
 The increased construction fell under U.S. Central Command standards of temporary housing and allowed for the building of B-huts on base, not to show permanence, but to raise the standard for troops serving here.
 The wooden structures had no concrete foundation and thus were not considered permanent housing, just an upgrade from the tents, the only option Bagram personnel and troops had seen previously.
 The small homes offered troops protection from environmental conditions including wind, snow, sand and cold.
 During 2005, a USO facility was built and named after former pro football player and United States Army Ranger, Pat Tillman.